Chapter Twenty-Seven: Criminal Hero

 "Filo!"
 Naofumi yelled, interrupting her.
 "You're not supposed to find your own kind tasty!"

 Filo looked surprised at hearing that.
-"But I'm hungry Daddy."
+"But Filo's hungry Daddy."
 She complained.
+"And Filolials are monsters too!"

-"No buts!
+"No!
 You shouldn't be thinking about eating your own kind!"
 Hadn't he been happy about not having to yell at her earlier?
-And now she'd gone off trying to eat one of her kind?!
-'She really hasn't changed since the dungeon.'
+And now she'd gone off trying to eat another Filolial?!

-"But you told me it's okay to eat monsters since they're evil!"
+"But Daddy told Filo it's okay to eat monsters since they're evil!"
 Filo argued back.

 Naofumi was briefly silenced by that response.
 Filo did indeed have a point.
 "Well, um…"

 Raphtalia giggled into her hand.
-"You did tell her it was alright to eat other monsters before Master Naofumi."
-She reminded him.
+"You did tell her that, Master Naofumi."
+She agreed.

 "Yayyyyy!"
 Filo happily changed back into her child form as she cheered.